 Bulb Planting Care Tips For MN

 When planting a lot of bulbs, dig large trenches instead of individual holes.
 Line up the bulbs in the bottom of the trench, and then fill it in with soil.
 There are many helpful tools specifically designed for planting bulbs.
 Some make perfect holes by removing small cylinders of soil.
-Check out our selection of shovels and bulb planters.

 Advanced Bulb Care